gvwilson/thirdbit/src/fiction/in-heck/index.md

 You have to get out of here, now!"

 "Not without you!"
-But as she reached for his sleeve Mouse bumped into her leg.
+But as she reached for his sleeve,
+Mouse bumped into her leg.
 "Not now," she said without looking down.

 It bumped into her leg again.